ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Our wedding was so beautiful, even the cake was in tiers.
+Why did the clown have neck pain? - Because he slept funny

 [
-Tue Aug 26 00:27:44 UTC 2025
+Wed Aug 27 00:27:33 UTC 2025
  ]